Star Trek TV Blog Archive

 Furthermore, Alex Kurtzman confirmed an earlier announcement by Jonathan Frakes, that Discovery will revisit the Mirror Universe: "Well, it sort of leaked that we are gonna be en... doing some episodes about the Mirror Universe, yes.
 We will absolutely be paying homage to the original."

 I have strong misgivings about one or even more Discovery episodes set in the Mirror Universe.
 I generally dislike the Mirror Universe since it was done to death in DS9 and ultimately became a kinky and comical throwaway version of the "serious" Prime Universe.
 ENT: "In a Mirror Darkly" visited a still unspoiled era in which the Terran Empire still existed.
 Although it turned out better than most of the DS9 iterations, it couldn't overcome the firmly established clichés.
 A Mirror Universe story may be fun in spite of everything, as it allows to change familiar characters and concepts, even to the exact opposite whenever desired.
-But since Discovery itself is sort of a parallel universe in which things look and work very differently as in the old Star Trek, the mere idea of doing a Discovery Mirror episode is paradoxical.
+But since Discovery itself is sort of a parallel universe in which things look and work very differently than in the old Star Trek, the mere idea of doing a Discovery Mirror episode is paradoxical.

 Beginning with the availability of the pilot episode, I will post news about the series only occasionally and I will not write any articles on it for the time being.
 Please refer to the Discovery reviews (with full spoilers) for my comments.